corkami/mitra/README.md

-The overwritten content might be restored via any operation, such as decryption via specific bruteforced parameters (CBC, GCM...), and is stored in the filename between curly brakets.
+The overwritten content might be restored via any operation, such as decryption via specific bruteforced parameters (CBC, GCM...), and is stored in the filename between curly brackets.
 Ex: `O(5-204){424D4E0100}.bmp.jpg`

 Since it's pure bruteforcing, it's not practical if the filetype requires too many bytes to be restored.